eGax/TrenchBroom_xtras_plus/games_wip/Quake2RE/readme.md

 ## Installing

 I've named the game add-on and user data dir the same, best place to install the add-on is in the user TB data saving location.
-Linux users should copy the folder `Quake2RE` from the [this repository zip](https://github.com/eGax/TrenchBroom_xtras_plus/archive/refs/heads/main.zip) and all its contents to your TB Home dir game data : `~/.TrenchBroom/games/`.<br>
+Linux users should copy the folder `Quake2RE` from the [repository zip](https://github.com/eGax/TrenchBroom_xtras_plus/archive/refs/heads/main.zip) and all its contents to your TB Home dir game data : `~/.TrenchBroom/games/`.<br>

 For windows users copy the `Quake2RE` and all its contents to :
 <p><code>%appdata%\TrenchBroom\games\</code></p>